Loviken/FEGB/README.txt

 1. Make sure you have dependencies found in "requirements.txt"

-2. Configurate the Nao for use
-	2.1.
-Turn it on with an ethernet cable inserted
+2. Configure Nao's wireless connection and disable Nao's reflexes 2.1.
+Turn Nao on with an ethernet cable inserted.
 	2.2.
-Once active, press the chest button, the robot will state its IP address 2.3.
-Enter the IP address into a browser.
+Once active, press the chest button; the robot will state its IP address.
+	2.3.
+Access the IP address via an internet browser.
 	2.4.
-Username and Password is "nao" by default.
+Enter Username and Password ("nao" by default).
         2.5.
-Remove ethernet cable and press the chest button again for the new IP address.
+Under Wifi settings, connect Nao to your Wifi 2.6.
+Remove the ethernet cable and press the chest button again to get the new IP address on the Wifi network.
-	2.6.
-Go to the webpage of the new IP address and remove the ethernet cable.
         2.7.
-Connect the robot to the same wifi network as the computer.
+Enter the new IP address via an internet browser to check that the wireless connection to Nao is working.
 	2.8.
 Disable "Alive by default"
 	2.9.
 Disable "Fall manager", see:
 		http://doc.aldebaran.com/2-1/naoqi/motion/reflexes-fall-manager.html